Пропустити навігацію

 Mental Filtering

-Focusing only on the negative while ignoring the positives.
-The mind filters out the broader picture, leaving a distorted impression of failure.
+Focusing only on the negative while ignoring the broader picture.

 Disqualifying the Positive